Examination

 • Special testing accommodations request

-If you have a disability which requires special testing accommodations, please contact the Department of Human Resources before the scheduled exam, at careers@washoecounty.gov and include the ADA Special Testing Accommodations Request Form with your request.
+Washoe County is committed to equal employment opportunities for individuals with disabilities.
+If you have a disability which requires special testing accommodations, please contact careers@washoecounty.gov within 3 days of receiving your notice that you have passed the minimum qualifications for the position.
 Special testing accommodations will be provided in accordance with the Americans with Disabilities Act.

 • If I do not pass the exam may I take it again?